 - A volunteer is someone who is exempt from participating in ES and does not have to participate in ES at this time, but wants to get a job and become self-sufficient

 - Based on your circumstances, your case worker will determine if you qualify for any exemptions and will request you to provide supporting documentation

 When you start working, you may be eligible for an Earned Income Tax Credit (EITC).
 EITC is a tax credit for low income working families.

-When you get a fulltime job, Welfare-to-Work will help you keep that job and, if you want, we will work with you to get a better job.
+When you get a full-time job, Employment Services will help you keep that job and, if you want, we will work with you to get a better job.

 In addition, CalWORKs requires you to: Support yourself and your family and take personal responsibility for yourself and your children by:

 - Making sure your children have all their childhood immunizations